demisto/content-docs/docs/documentation/readme_file.md

 3. If the content entity is existing and some of it has changed.
 For example, a new command was added, context was changed, or anything else; please update the documentation.

 :::note
-This should not be confused with the integration description file, documented [here](../integrations/integration-description).
+The entity README.md file should not be confused with the Content Pack README.md file (documented [here](../documentation/pack-docs)) or the integration description file, documented [here](../documentation/integration-description).
 :::

 ## Creating Documentation
 Use the `demisto-sdk generate-docs` command to generate documentation for your content entity.
 Documentation for the command is available [here](https://github.com/demisto/demisto-sdk#generate-docs).